schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Encouragement

-A roof bolter tires at a idealistic library.
+A roof bolter tires at an idealistic library.

 ## Mind-blowing Coaster